akeneo/pim-docs/migrate_pim/upgrade_major_version.rst

 Migrate from 1.7 to 2.X
 ------------------------------

-To migrate from 1.7 to 2.X.X you need to install version 2.0.X first.
+To migrate from 1.7 to 2.X.X you need to first create a new akeneo instance with version 2.0.X.
 Then we recomend using the migration tool `Transporteo`_.

 .. _Transporteo: https://github.com/akeneo/transporteo